ljunggren/boozang-docs/README.md

 The property is a simple name-value pair and can be referenced directly.
 For instance, a property username = boozang added on test-level, can be referenced `{{$test.username}} (=boozang)`.

-Pro-tip: You can verify this in execution by printing it to your application console window by creating the following Javascript action `$TW.console.log($test.username)´`.
+*Tip: You can verify this in execution by printing it to your application console window by creating the following Javascript action `$TW.console.log($test.username)´`.*

 **Objects**